chiu/accounting-ml-project/README.md

 ### data_integration:

-code for integrating financial reports from CompuStat with AAER and IBES data.
+code for integrating financial reports from Compustat with AAER and IBES data.

-`data_integration.py`: merging of annual, aaer and ibes dataset.
+`data_integration.py`: merging of annual Compustat, AAER and IBES dataset.

 `aaer_labelling.py` contains custom udf function for labelling records as as misstatement or not misstatement. used for creating our class label.

-`ibes_integration_fix-Copy1.ipynb` fix for bug involving joining annual with ibes which incorrect join conditions.
+`ibes_integration_fix-Copy1.ipynb` fix for bug involving joining annual data with IBES with incorrect join conditions.

 ### eda: